cairis-platform/cairis/docs/personas.rst

 -  After ensuring the environment is selected in the environment window, click on the Roles tab.
-Select the Direct User check-box if the persona is a direct stakeholder with respect to the system being defined, and add roles fulfilled by the persona in the Roles list-box.
+Select the Direct User checkbox if the persona is a direct stakeholder with respect to the system being defined, and add roles fulfilled by the persona in the Roles list-box.
 These roles can be added by clicking on the add button in the role table, or deleted by clicking on the button next to the role to be removed.